jimtyhurst/annotated_bibliography/AI_in_Education-notes.md

-* Who are members of the Oregon chapter? students mainly.
+* Who are members of the Oregon chapter? [high school students mostly.]
-* Can students opt out of a specific technology?
-Yes.
+* Can students opt out of a specific technology? e.g. if teacher provides Quizlet cards for study.
+[Yes.]
 * Good summary of technology.
 Do they have any experience implementing AI systems?
-Yes, some classroom experience with AI projects.
+[Yes, some classroom experience with AI projects.]